 What is student engagement?

-In our new white paper, “Defining student engagement,” we explore the various ways experts have defined student engagement over the past 40 years, and how those definitions have evolved over time.
-We also examine which key elements might be used to form the building blocks of meaningful student engagement today.
+In our new white paper, “Defining student engagement,” we explore the various ways experts have defined student engagement over the past 40 years.
+We also look at how those definitions have evolved over time.
+And we examine which key elements form the building blocks of meaningful student engagement today.

-Based on these inputs, the white paper proposes a definition of student engagement — not to prescribe a universal meaning for the term, but to start a conversation that can help administrators and higher education decision-makers consider what student engagement means to them today.
+Based on these inputs, the white paper proposes a definition of student engagement.
+Our definition does not intend to prescribe a universal meaning for the term.
+Rather, we hope it will start a conversation that can help administrators and higher education decision-makers consider what student engagement means to them today.

 Definition: Student engagement is a measure of a student’s level of interaction with others, plus the quantity of involvement in and quality of effort directed toward activities that lead to persistence and completion.

-The “activities” mentioned in this definition might include, but should not be limited to, actions that are essential for continued enrollment — like completing the FAFSA on-time or resolving a registration hold.
+The “activities” mentioned in this definition might include actions that are essential for continued enrollment — like completing the FAFSA on-time or resolving a registration hold.
 In order to achieve successful outcomes, a student needs to not only perform basic tasks, but also connect in deeper ways with their coursework and their faculty, advisors, and peers.

 How student engagement impacts long-term success

 The goal for most institutions isn’t just to get students more engaged — it’s to equip students with the skills they need to succeed in the real world.
 With this objective in mind, student engagement may be as important to success as academic outcomes are.

 Still, many colleges measure student outcomes with specific data related to enrollment, retention, and graduation.
 There are a number of factors to consider beyond the academic experience, though.